mikeapted/serverless-ml-inference/README.md

 ## Cleaning up

-To avoid incurring future charges, please delete any resources in your account that you are not using such as files in Amazon S3, Amazon ECS and Amazon Lambda instances, AWS Cloud9 environment and Amazon API Gateway entries.
+To avoid incurring future charges, please delete any resources in your account that you are not using such as files in Amazon S3, AWS Lambda functions, Amazon CloudWatch resources, AWS Cloud9 environments, and Amazon API Gateway entries.

 ## License